aumel/meteor-security-acl/README.md

 If the object doesn't use the class concept from ES6, it must have a function `getDomainObjectName`.
 This function must return an unique  *'domain name'* string.

-By example, if you want restrict access to documents.
-You must add the `getDomainObjectName` function to all documents using the `transform` function of `Mongo.Collection`.
+If you want restrict access to documents, you must add the `getDomainObjectName` function to all documents using the `transform` function of `Mongo.Collection`.

 ```js
 Posts = new Mongo.Collection("posts", {